 Making your own color palettes is super fun and it adds uniqueness to your design.
 Sounds great, but I understand that sometimes it’s hard to come up with ideas on our own, that’s when we’ll need some extra help.

-Based on my experience as a graphic designer for more than ten years, I think the easiest way to come up with ideas is getting inspired by things around us, such as images or objects related to the projects that we do.
+Based on my experience as a graphic designer for more than ten years, I think the easiest way to come up with ideas is to get inspired by things around us, such as images or objects related to the projects that we do.

 That’s why the Eyedropper tool is one of my favorites when it comes to making color palettes.
 It allows me to sample colors from images.
 However, if I want to create a nice blend of two colors, the Blend tool is definitely the go-to.
 If I really run out of ideas, there’s still an option – Adobe Color!

-In this tutorial, I’m going to show you three useful ways to make a color palette in Adobe Illustrator using the Eyedropper tool, Blend tool, and Adobe Color.
+In this tutorial, I’m going to show you three useful ways to create a color palette in Adobe Illustrator using the Eyedropper tool, Blend tool, and Adobe Color.

 Best for: Making a color palette for branding projects.